 Rochester General Hospital and the University of Rochester Department of Neurology collaborate to provide neurological services at Rochester General Hospital.
-Faculty of the department of neurology provide inpatient and expanding outpatient services, adding to those currently being provided by the community private neurology practices.
-Members of the Faculty Practice are fully integrated with the University of Rochester Department of Neurology, sharing the academic, educational and clinical missions.
+Neurologists and faculty of the department of neurology provide inpatient and expanding outpatient services, adding to those currently being provided by the community private neurology practices.
+Members of the Faculty Practice and our highly trained neurologists are fully integrated with the University of Rochester Department of Neurology, sharing the academic, educational and clinical missions.

 Meet Our Physicians